 The “Baby Pendo” case alleges that in the days following the announcement of the presidential election results in August 2017, police killed a 6-month-old baby, Samantha Pendo, who was at home in the arms of her mother at the time.
 This case has received widespread attention in Kenya and beyond, with civil society and victim organisations calling for justice.
 An inquest resulted in a judgement calling upon the ODPP to investigate and prosecute police superiors under the theory of command responsibility.
-The ODPP requested PJI’s assistance in preparing this case, and following two years of technical partnership, the case has finally proceeded to prosecution.
+The ODPP requested PJI’s assistance in preparing this case, and following two years of technical partnership, the case finally proceeded to prosecution.
 The indictment alleges Samantha Pendo’s killing was part of a systematic and widespread attack on civilians living in Nyalenda, Nyamasaria, Kondele, and Obunga, all of Kisumu County, which the Pendo family called home.

 READ MORE ABOUT PJI’S WORK IN KENYA.